 Therefore, it is prudent for employees to determine whether or not they have a case for constructive dismissal, and allow their lawyer to negotiate on their behalf, before suddenly leaving secure employment.

-Dutton Employment Law is an employment law firm whose employment lawyers specialize in constructive dismissal.
+Dutton Employment Law is an employment law group in Ontario which helps employees with constructive dismissal.